hstreamdb/docs-next/docs/platform/create-connectors-in-platform.md

-# Create Connectors in HStream Platform
+# Create and Manage Connectors

-This page describes how to create connectors in HStream Platform.
+This page describes how to create and manage connectors in HStream Platform.

 ## Create a connector